Coxeter categories and quantum groups: Diagrammatic Hopf algebras

 \subsection{Quantum double for QUEs}

-The definition of quantum double can be adapted for quantised universal enveloping algebras of finite type.
-Let $B$ be a QUE, that is a Hopf algebra over $\sfK=\sfk\fml$, which reduces modulo $\hbar$ to $U\b$ for some Lie bialgebra $\b$.
-If $B$ is of finite type, that is such that $\b$ is finite--dimensional, the dual $B^*=\Hom_{\sfK}(B,\sfK)$ is a {quantised formal series Hopf algebra} (QFSH), \ie a topological Hopf algebra over $\sfK$ which reduces modulo $\hbar$ to $\wh{S\b}=\prod_nS^n\b$.
-Conversely, the dual of a QFSH of finite type is a QUE (cf. \cite {drin-2, gav} or \cite[\S2.19]{ATL1-1}).
+The construction of the quantum double can be adapted for quantised universal enveloping algebras (QUE).
+Recall that a QUE is a Hopf algebra $\hC$ over $\sfK=\sfk\fml$ which reduces modulo $\hbar$ to an enveloping algebra $U\b$ for some Lie bialgebra $\b$, and is such that, for any $x\in\b$,

+where $\wt{x}\in \hC$ is any lift of $x$.
+A QUE is of finite type if the underlying Lie bialgebra $\b$ is finite--dimensional.
+In this case, the dual $\hC^*=\Hom_{\sfK}(\hC,\sfK)$ is a {quantised formal series Hopf algebra} (QFSH), \ie a topological Hopf algebra over $\sfK$ which reduces modulo $\hbar$ to $\wh{S\b}=\prod_nS^n\b$.
+Conversely, the dual of a QFSH of finite type is a QUE (cf. \cite {drin-2, gav} or \cite[Sec.
+2.19]{ATL1-1}).